Amgelo563/javalens-bot/README.md

     ]
   }
 ]

+// Optional, some messages to use in the bot.
+Defaults to the values shown below.
+messages: {
+  // For brevity, codeblocks are omitted from messages.
+They will be replaced with the value below.
+  codeblockOmitted: "(Codeblock omitted for brevity)"
+  // A generic error message shown to users when there was an error while processing the command.
+  error: "An error occurred.
+Please try again, or contact a staff member if this keeps ocurring."
+  // An error message shown to users when they don't choose an option from the autocomplete.
+  invalidOption: "Invalid option.
+Please choose one from the autocomplete."
+}

 // Optional, defaults to true.
 Whether to run the bot in debug mode, this'll show more useful info while
 // javadocs are being scraped.